Lobuche and Island Peak Climbing 20 Days

 Includes

-• Airport pick-up and drop-off service in a private vehicle and transfer to the hotel.
+• Airport pick-up and drop-off in a private vehicle, plus transfer to the hotel.

 • Both domestic flights, from Kathmandu to Lukla and back to Kathmandu.